Writing Medico-Legal Reports in Civil Claims – an Essential Guide (2nd Edition)

 To view the table of contents and foreword to the book, please view the following PDFs:

-Giles Eyre is a barrister practising from 9 Gough Square, London (www.9goughsquare.co.uk).
+Giles Eyre is a retired barrister and associate member of 9 Gough Square, London (www.9goughsquare.co.uk).
 Giles has extensive experience in conducting and advising in personal injury, industrial disease and clinical negligence claims.
 He is a mediator and was appointed a Recorder in 2004.

 Giles regularly presents seminars for lawyers on a wide variety of topics, and for medical practitioners and other expert witnesses on legal principles, effective report writing and giving evidence.
 He is a contributing editor of Asbestos Claims: Law, Practice and Procedure published by 9 Gough Square (3rd edition September 2015) and Clinical Negligence Claims – A Practical Guide published by 9 Gough Square (3rd edition September 2015)..